ncbi-nlp/BioREDirect/README.md

 # BioREDirect

-This project focuses on extending the capabilities of BioREx model through prompt tuning for enhanced performance on BioRED relation extraction task.
+This project provides the implementation of our work "Enhancing Biomedical Relation Extraction with Directionality"

 ## Getting Started